CS170 Operating Systems: Lab and Discussion Information

 Location: CSIL

-There will be one exception, however, to the TA's dominion over the sections this quarter.
+There will be two exceptions, however, to the TA's dominion over the sections this quarter.

 Finally, this review is not mandatory.
 I offer for those who may wish to refresh their C programming skills but it does not cover operating system concepts so it is entirely optional.